Smith Tower: Construction and opening

 Although L.C.
 Smith did not live to see construction begin, his namesake building was completed in 1914 to a height of 143 m from curbside to the top of the pyramid, with a pinnacle height of 159 m.
 Smith Tower opened to the public on July 4, 1914.
 Over 4,000 Seattleites rode to the 35th floor on opening day.
 The Chinese Room, whose name was retired following the 2016 renovation, derived from the carved teak ceiling and blackwood furniture that adorned the room on opening.
 The room was furnished by the last Empress of China, Cixi.
 Furnishings include the famous Wishing Chair.
 The chair incorporates a carved dragon and a phoenix, which, when combined, portends marriage.
 According to folklore, any wishful unmarried person who sits in it would be married within a year.
 The legend came true for Smith's daughter, who married in the Chinese Room itself.

+Sales and renovations

 Ivar Haglund of Ivar's restaurant fame bought the tower for $1.8 million in 1976.
-The Samis Foundation acquired the tower in 1996.
+The building has been renovated twice, in 1986 and in 1999.
+The government of King County considered purchasing the Smith Tower in 1996 for $7.5 million; they were a major tenant with 85,000 sqft, which represented half of the leasable office space, and sought to consolidate space around the historic King County Courthouse.
+The county government decided against using an option to buy the building from GE Capital.
+The Samis Foundation, a major downtown landowner, acquired the tower after the county government backed out.
 In 2006, the building was purchased by Walton Street Capital.
-The building has been renovated twice, in 1986 and in 1999.

-In recent years high-tech companies have been occupants of Smith Tower, which sports fiber-optic wiring.
 The burst of the dot-com bubble hurt Smith Tower by raising its vacancy rate to 26.1 percent, twice Seattle's commercial vacancy rate, as of December 21, 2001.
 The Walt Disney Internet Group, for example, at the time reduced its seven floors to four.
 By 2007, the occupancy rate had rebounded to about 90 percent, with new occupants such as Microsoft Live Labs.

 Following the announced departure of the building's two largest occupants that included Disney, which moved to the Fourth and Madison Building, Walton Street Capital filed an unsuccessful application to convert the building into condominiums.

 In 2011, CBRE Group reported that it had purchased a 2006 $42.5 million mortgage in default on the Smith Tower.
 The loan recipient was building owner Walton Street.
 When CBRE stepped in, the building was 70 percent vacant, its rental income was not covering its operating expenses, and its value was assessed by the county to be less than half of its 2006 mortgage.
 Smith Tower was sold to CBRE at a public foreclosure auction on March 23, 2012.